Storybook Hill Series | Part 1 The day I found the house that would ultimately change the course of my life.

 Give me something with good bones.
 Something with history.
 Something imperfect but full of potential.

-I want to bring something back to life.
+I like bringing things back to life.

 Editing.